Is vaping safe?

 “Experts are now calling for every e-cigarette-related health problem to be recorded in a national system.
 The use of e-cigarettes has already been banned in India, Brazil, Thailand and Singapore.Two hundred health problems were recorded in 74 separate “Yellow Card” reports filed with the MHRA by healthcare professionals and members of the public.The data has been released following accusations that officials have been downplaying the risk of vaping-related illnesses “spreading” from the US to Britain.”

-According to a case in The British Journal, In 2016 a 34-year-old woman in Birmingham, UK was admitted to hospital with symptoms of a fever, night sweats, dyspnoea on exertion and was in respiratory failure when admitted to hospital.
+According to a case in The British Journal, In 2016 a 34-year-old woman in Birmingham, UK was admitted to the hospital with symptoms of fever, night sweats, and dyspnoea on exertion and was in respiratory failure when admitted to hospital.
 She was diagnosed with lipoid pneumonia and was advised to stop vaping as an E-cig component vegetable glycerine was identified as the cause.

 “Flavoured e-cigarettes liquids contain airway irritants and toxicants such as propylene glycol, vegetable glycerine, and many different flavouring chemicals that have been implicated in the pathogenesis and worsening of lung diseases, and that likely induce respiratory effects not seen in tobacco smokers.”

 “There are two important lessons here.
 The first is always to consider a reaction to e-cigarettes in someone presenting with an atypical respiratory illness.
 The second is that we consider e-cigarettes as ‘much safer than tobacco’ at our peril.”

 An American Phenomenon?

 Stanton Gantz, Director of the Center for Tobacco Control and Education at the University of California says,